 If you want to understand just how nervous the Mafia is about losing control of city government, read Thursday’s front-page screed against Councilwoman Shirley Harris on the front page of the Robertson County “News” by publisher Dennis Phillips.
 Dennis never could distinguish between news writing and editorial, but he sure is working hard to earn that $30,000 payoff from the Mafia.

-Meanwhile, Ms. Harris tells me she had a bizarre exchange at the local grocery store last night with another Mafia flunky, namely Hearne Economic Development Director Kent “Boozemonkey” Brunette.
-According to Ms. Harris, the Boozemonkey “charged” her at the front door of Brookshire Brothers and made quite a scene, telling a store employee that he needed to help vote Ms. Harris off the council.
-I’m told that the employee, one of Ms. Harris’s former students, raised his voice and put the Boozemonkey in his place.
+Meanwhile, Ms. Harris tells me she had a bizarre exchange at the local grocery store last night with another Mafia flunky, namely Hearne Economic Development Director Kent Brunette.
+According to Ms. Harris, Mr. Brunette “charged” her at the front door of Brookshire Brothers and made quite a scene, telling a store employee that he needed to help vote Ms. Harris off the council.
+I’m told that the employee, one of Ms. Harris’s former students, raised his voice and put the Mr. Brunette in his place.

-You may recall that the Boozemonkey was suspended last September for sending “inappropriate” text messages to Councilman Rodrick Jackson.
-Like Boy Wonder, the Boozemonkey seems to have a hard time getting along with black people.
-I’ve seen some of the text message, and I suspect the Boozemonkey was drunk when he sent them.
+You may recall that Mr. Brunette was suspended last September for sending “inappropriate” text messages to Councilman Rodrick Jackson.
+I’ve seen some of the text message, and I suspect Mr. Brunette was drunk when he sent them.